What is human services transportation?

 - People with limited English proficiency

-The need for human services transportation is growing in Washington state as more people are aging, speaking languages other than English, and housing costs rise.
-Rising housing costs leads to more people experiencing homelessness or moving further from the services they rely on.
+The need for human services transportation is growing in Washington state as more people are aging, speaking languages other than English, and as housing costs rise.
+Rising housing costs lead to more people experiencing homelessness or moving further from the services they rely on.

 What types of services do people with special transportation needs use?

 Human services customers rely on these services to get where they need to go:

 Buses, rail and ferries run on regular, scheduled routes with fixed stops.

 Demand-response service allows passengers to contact an agency and request transportation to a specific location at a set time.